-For example, a unit costing $12,000 is cheaper per day than paying for 1 person at $15.74 per hour — and can slice 200 times as much beef jerky in that day than an employee can cut by hand.
+For example, a unit costing $12,000 or costing $50,000 is cheaper per day than paying for 1 person at $15.74 per hour — and can slice 200 times or more as much beef jerky in that day than an employee can cut by hand.

-A batch style jerky slicer not only slices jerky but operating costs as well — good news for meat processors in areas where the minimum wage is on the rise.
+A circular blade jerky slicer not only slices jerky but operating costs as well — good news for meat processors in areas where the minimum wage is on the rise.

 Advantages of Jerky Slicers